CGD16/shvit_segformer_ba/README.md

 This paper can be found here: [PDF](https://git5.cs.fau.de/uw61ehod/shvit_segformer_ba/-/blob/2c6c2b004ab9b61702f9564de87c08095bf82ece/LaTeX/ChangGengDrewes_SHViT_Segformer_BA.pdf)
+The full source code used in this thesis is available on [GitLab](https://git5.cs.fau.de/uw61ehod/shvit_segformer_ba) of Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU Erlangen-Nürnberg)

 To facilitate the execution of Linux-based software and tools in a Windows environment,